Making a submission

 How to view the register of disclosures

 Council maintains a register of reportable political donations and gifts when lodging or commenting on development proposals.
-Arrangements to view the register can be made by calling Council’s Governance Officer on 02 6660 0300.
+Arrangements to view the register can be made by calling Council’s Governance department on 02 6660 0300.
 Register of declarations for disclosure of political donations by Councilors is lodged with the Election Funding Authority and is available here.

 Should you have any further enquiries in this matter, please contact Council’s Development Assessment Group on 02 6660 0300.